Indigenous Documentation Center No'lhametwet

-The Indigenous Documentation Center (Centro de Documentación Indígena or CDI) is an Argentine center specialized in indigenous subjects which compiles, organizes and promotes documental productions generated by authors, cultural models and institutions linked to indigenous peoples.
+The Indigenous Documentation Center (Centro de Documentación Indígena No'lhametwet or CDI) is an Argentine center specialized in Indigenous subjects which compiles, organizes and promotes documental productions generated by authors, cultural models and institutions linked to Indigenous peoples.
 It is located on Pellegrini Street, number 272, in the city of Resistencia, Chaco, Argentina.
-It is managed together by indigenous and non-indigenous workers from the Institute of Culture of Chaco Province, mostly Wichí, Qom (Toba people) and Moqoit (Mocoví), who plan and execute activities coordinated and conducted by indigenous personnel.
+It is managed together by Indigenous and non-Indigenous workers from the Institute of Culture of Chaco Province, mostly Wichí, Qom (Toba people) and Moqoit (Mocoví), who plan and execute activities coordinated and conducted by Indigenous personnel.
 Its name ‘No’lhametwet’ is a Wichí term meaning 'place of our word'.

 History

-It originated with a group of indigenous workers from the Culture Program of Indigenous Peoples, who made the CDI's project in 2015 as a way of protecting documentary, craftsmanship and bibliographic collections given to the Program as individual donations.
+It originated with a group of Indigenous workers from the Culture Program of Indigenous Peoples, who made the CDI's project in 2015 as a way of protecting documentary, craftsmanship and bibliographic collections given to the Program as individual donations.
 Among those donations are the photographic archives of the Chelaalapí Qom Choir and the Mempo Giardinelli Collection, both received in 2016, the artisanal Qom mask collection received in 2018 and the craftsmanship collection received from the Chaco Artisanal Foundation in the same year.

-Since 2018, audio-visual productions about indigenous peoples are available, among those the short ‘Wuyéss, the fire rescuer’ and its publications in the CDI's library and webpage.
+Since 2018, audio-visual productions about Indigenous peoples are available, among those the short ‘Wuyéss, the fire rescuer’ and its publications in the CDI's library and webpage.

-The CDI is the first institution in the Chaco Province which generates its own productions from compiling information in printed and digital documentary sources about the indigenous theme.
-It has a library specialized in it, with bilingual editions in different indigenous languages and publication from indigenous authors, a documentary and audio-visual archive, a craftsmanship collection protected by a conservation area, an investigation area and another one for extension, which articulate activities with educational, research and cultural institutions.
+The CDI is the first institution in the Chaco Province which generates its own productions from compiling information in printed and digital documentary sources about the Indigenous theme.
+It has a library specialized in it, with bilingual editions in different Indigenous languages and publication from Indigenous authors, a documentary and audio-visual archive, a craftsmanship collection protected by a conservation area, an investigation area and another one for extension, which articulate activities with educational, research and cultural institutions.

-Since 2019, the CDI is a part of the Coalition for the Eradication of Racism in Higher Education, initiative carried out by UNTREF and UNESCO.
+Since 2019, the CDI is a part of the Coalition for the Eradication of Racism in Higher Education, an initiative carried out by UNTREF and UNESCO.